 \subsection{Critical behaviors}

 After studying the position of each phase in the model clearly, we continue to explore the critical behavior in the phase transition.
-Since the antiferromagnetic phase breaks the spin $SU(2)$ continuous symmetry in this model while the other phases such as dimer phase or hexagon phase do not break this continuous symmetry and translation symmetry, it is reasonable to conjecture that the phase transition of this model should belong to the 3D $O(3)$ universality class.
-At present, there are precise critical exponents values for $O(3)$ universality class in the literature~\cite{PhysRevB.65.144520}.
+Since the antiferromagnetic phase breaks the spin $SU(2)$ continuous symmetry in this model while the other phases such as the dimer phase or hexagon phase do not break this continuous symmetry and translation symmetry, it is reasonable to conjecture that the phase transition of this model should belong to the three-dimensional (3D) $O(3)$ universality class.
+At present, there are precise critical exponent values for the $O(3)$ universality class in the literature~\cite{PhysRevB.65.144520}.
 We only need to do the data collapse of the Binder cumulant $U_2$ and compare the obtained critical exponent with the known value for confirmation.
-The finite-size scaling form of Binder cumulant is given by $U_2(\lambda_{1/2},L)=f[L^{1/\nu}(\lambda_{1/2}-\lambda_{1/2,c})/\lambda_{1/2,c}]$, where $f$ is scaling function, $\lambda_{1/2,c}$ is critical point, and $\nu$ is the critical exponent of correlation length.
+The finite-size scaling form of the Binder cumulant is given by $U_2(\lambda_{1/2},L)=f[L^{1/\nu}(\lambda_{1/2}-\lambda_{1/2,c})/\lambda_{1/2,c}]$, where $f$ is the scaling function, $\lambda_{1/2,c}$ is the critical point, and $\nu$ is the critical exponent of correlation length.
 To extract the optimal critical point and critical exponent from the finite-size Binder cumulant, we employ the scaling analysis method based on Gaussian process regression proposed in Refs.~\cite{harada2011pre,harada2015pre}, which enables data from different system sizes to collapse onto a single smooth scaling function at the optimal best-fit critical parameters.
 We select representative paths from the four phase boundaries in the phase diagram and apply the above scaling analysis method to determine their critical exponents and judge all phase transition types accordingly.

 The results of data collapse are shown in Fig.~\ref{fig:FIG.8.}, where the best estimates of the critical point $\lambda_{1/2,c}$ and critical exponent $\nu$ for different phase transitions are presented.
 The critical points obtained here are all consistent with the phase transition points shown in Fig.~\ref{fig:FIG.2.}.
-The critical exponents $\nu$ we obtain here are all in good agreement with the $O(3)$ value $\nu\approx0.7112$~\cite{PhysRevB.65.144520}, indicating that the phase transition from the four non-magnetic phases to AFM phase in the Heisenberg model on SHO lattice indeed belong to the 3D $O(3)$ universality class.
+The critical exponents $\nu$ we obtain here are all in good agreement with the $O(3)$ value $\nu\approx0.7112$~\cite{PhysRevB.65.144520}, indicating that the phase transition from the four nonmagnetic phases to the AFM phase in the Heisenberg model on the SHO lattice indeed belongs to the 3D $O(3)$ universality class.